Welcome to our new website - if you have any issues, please contact us

-This is a very common question to which the answer is maybe.
+This is a very common question to which the answer is 'sometimes'.
 If your booth water contains a small amount of paint build-up and doesn't contain any chemicals other than your paint overspray, then there is a very good chance that we can start using Proco without having to change your booth water.
-If, however, the water has a large amount of overspray within it or contains chemicals other than your paint then we would recommend changing the booth water and starting with fresh water.
+If, however, the water has a large amount of sludge within the tank or contains chemicals other than your paint then we would recommend changing the booth water and starting with fresh water.

 The pipes & nozzles are always blocking, will using Proco reduce this?

 Proco will certainly reduce blockages both within pipes, pumps and nozzles.
-Proco does three things to your booth water and the overspray within it; firstly, Proco stops the paint from sticking within the system, secondly Proco (when mixed with Proflo+) allows the paint to float so that it can be easily removed from the water and thirdly the paint is kept soft until removed.
+Proco does three things to your booth water and the overspray within it; firstly, Proco stops the paint from sticking within the system, secondly Proco (when mixed with Proflo+) allows the paint to separate from the water so that it can be easily filtered and thirdly the paint is kept soft until removed.
 Blockages will be reduced and even eliminated as the paint is soft and will not stick.

 The water pressure within my booth has reduced over time.
 Will Proco help?